lgi-devs/lgi/docs/guide.md

 ### 3.5.
 Dynamic typing of classes

-LGI assigns real class types to class instances dynamically, using runtime GObject introspection facilities.
-When new classes instance is passed from C code into Lua, LGI queries the real type of the object, finds the nearest type in the loaded repository and assigns this type to the Lua-side created proxy for the object.
-This means that there is no casting needed in LGI (and there is also no casting facility available).
+lgi assigns real class types to class instances dynamically, using runtime GObject introspection facilities.
+When new classes instance is passed from C code into Lua, lgi queries the real type of the object, finds the nearest type in the loaded repository and assigns this type to the Lua-side created proxy for the object.
+This means that there is no casting needed in lgi (and there is also no casting facility available).

 Hopefully everything can be explained in following example.
 Assume